We have many interesting challenges for developers! From the Crownstone firmware to the clouds, there are many distinct fields and puzzles to solve.

 Crownstone aims to be a secure smart home solution.
 This means the servers, databases and cloud services should also be secure, which will be your responsibility.

 Depending on your skill level we will challenge you accordingly.
 For example, we currently use a nodejs-based server with a Mongo database.
-However, we have run preliminary experiments with Go and Cassandra and we are exploring the use of Swift in combination with PostgreSQL.
 You will be part of our process of scaling up to be able to handle more and more of our smart home customers!